mathiassoeholm/use-anim/README.md

 **started:** If the animation should not start automatically, you can set this value to `false`.
 The animation will start when this is changed to `true`.

 **playMode:** Controls playback of the animation.
 Valid values are: `forward` (default), `reverse`, `loop` and `pingPong`.

+The second parameter, known as `updateFunc`, is a function which takes a parameter `t`.
+This is called every frame during the animation, with `t` running from 0 to 1.

+### Drawbacks 😕
+[As pointed out by a good Reddit user](https://www.reddit.com/r/reactjs/comments/bnqcnm/i_created_a_super_small_animation_library_for/enbdxw3?utm_source=share&utm_medium=web2x), using `setState` every frame can be expensive.
+It will trigger a rerender of the component and all its children.
+Therefore I recommend using this library for simple components that reside near the leafs.

 ### Contributing 👍